-Adlington St. Paul's Church of England Primary School had a successful SIAMS inspection in November 2021.
+In November 2021, St. Paul's was judged 'Good' following a SIAMS inspection.
 The report stated that, 'St. Paul's has undertaken a brave journey of transformation.
-It openly rejoices in the love of Jesus.
-It builds positive collaborations of respect and trust to ensure each individual pupil and staff member flourishes and shines.
 The Learning Together Trust, through its vision and leadership, has made a significant impact upon raising standards at St. Paul's.
 It secures Christian leadership that promotes love, trust and hope.'